bparanj/crystal/programming/iac/docs/basics/cidr.md

 Document your CIDR block choices and maintain a consistent and organized IP address allocation scheme across your AWS environment.

 CIDR (Classless Inter-Domain Routing) solves several problems that were present in the early days of the internet and IP addressing.
-Here are the key problems that CIDR addresses:
+Here are the problems that CIDR addresses:

 1. IP Address Depletion:
    - Before CIDR, IP addresses were assigned based on classful addressing (Class A, B, and C).
-   - Classful addressing led to inefficient allocation of IP addresses, as networks were assigned fixed-size address blocks regardless of their actual needs.
+   - Classful addressing led to inefficient allocation of IP addresses, as networks were assigned fixed-size address blocks regardless of their  needs.
    - This resulted in the rapid depletion of available IP addresses, especially in the Class B address space.
    - CIDR introduces a more flexible and efficient way of allocating IP addresses, allowing for variable-length subnet masks (VLSM) and better utilization of the IP address space.